15+ Beautiful Landscapes in Spain That Will Amaze You

 Caminito del Rey, Malaga (Andalucia)

 One of the most impressive natural spaces near Malaga is Caminito del Rey (The King’s Little Path).
-This popular hiking trail is located only one hour’s drive from the city.
+This popular hiking trail is located only an hour’s drive from the city.

 It consists of a walkway built in the steep walls of a narrow gorge in El Chorro.
 It used to be considered the most dangerous hiking trail in the world.
 However, this is no longer true as it has been adapted for visitors.